RESOURCE HUB: SEA LEVEL RISE

 Consequences of Sea Level Rise

 The consequences of glacial ice melt and sea level rise could be devastating to life on earth as we know it.
-Not only for losing homes in coastal communities and reduction in biodiversity, but also for the loss of fresh water from the ice melt.
+It threatens homes in coastal communities and causes reduction in biodiversity.
+It also causes loss of fresh water from the ice melt.

 What can be done about Sea level Rise?